Where do wedding traditions come from? The Ceremony…

 It’s been such fun researching and writing this series about wedding traditions and how they came into existence.
 Take a look at the history of the bridal party, the saying Something Old Something Blue and the beautiful romantic history of the wedding rings.

-I love working with such a wide range of weddings where there are certain elements that couples like to include in some form or another.
+I love photographing a wide range of weddings.
+There are often elements that couples like to include in some form or another or to do in their own way.

 Not Seeing Each Other